Sannidhya127/Celebrity-Look-Alike-Finder/README.md

 -   Tom Cruise
 -   Tom Hanks
 -   Will Smith

+## How to use
+Download the dataset from the above link and paste it in your main directory where the `main.ipynb` file is located.
+Create a folder called `Samples`.
+Run the code

 **If you supply an image with no face, the program will raise an error**